apache/apisix-website/website/blog/2022/02/23/csrf-api-gateway.md

 - Apache APISIX
 - API Security
 - cross-site request forgery
-- CSRF Attack
+- CSRF
+- API Gateway

-description: This article introduces `csrf`, the CSRF security plugin for Apache APISIX, and details how to secure your API information in Apache APISIX with the help of the `csrf` plugin.
+description: This article introduces `csrf`, the CSRF security plugin for API Gateway, and details how to secure your API information in Apache APISIX with the help of the `csrf` plugin.
 tags: [Technology,Ecosystem]
 ---